4:3 into 16:9

 Discussion

-The video filter is specified by -filter:v .
+The video filter is specified by -filter:v.
 We advise to avoid the alias -vfilter and its abbreviation -vf as well.
 This resolution independent formula is actually padding any aspect ratio into 16:9 by pillar-boxing, because the video filter uses relative values for input width (iw), input height (ih), output width (ow) and output height (oh).
 Of course, in this formula the brackets are compulsory.
-The quotation marks are not mandatory, but we do recommend their usage.
+The quotation marks are not mandatory, but we strongly recommend their use.
+Also remember that without the quotation marks, the parentheses must be escaped:

 For the specific transformation from SD into HD scaling is also needed.

-The audio codec is specified by -codec:audio , which may be abbreviated as -c:a (or -codec:a or -c:audio ).
-We advise to avoid the alias -acodec .
-For silent videos you can replace -c:a copy by -an ; for video with sound you may choose to re-encode with another audio codec which is allowed by the container.
+The audio codec is specified by -codec:audio, which is usually abbreviated as -c:a (-codec:a or -c:audio are also possible).
+We advise to avoid the alias -acodec.
+For silent videos you can replace -c:a copy by -an; for video with sound you may choose to re-encode with another audio codec which is allowed by the container.